 Bombardier faces tough questions about future as share price, credit rating fall

-MONTREAL — Bombardier Inc. is confronting sobering questions about its future following new share price lows and two credit rating downgrades.
+MONTREAL — When he officially succeeds Alain Bellemare as CEO of Bombardier Inc. on Monday, Eric Martel will confront sobering questions about the future of a Quebec institution grappling with share-price lows, credit downgrades and a financial position some deem "unsustainable."

-The plane-and-train maker's stock sunk to its lowest level in more than 25 years on Thursday, closing at 42.5 cents before falling a further eight per cent in midday trading Friday.
+The plane-and-train maker's stock sunk to its lowest level in more than 25 years on Friday, closing at 40.5 cents.

-The nosedive presents unprecedented challenges for Eric Martel, while arrives Monday as CEO after the board announced Alain Bellemare's departure last month.

-A week earlier, Fitch Ratings cut Bombardier's credit rating to CCC from CCC+ several days after the manufacturer suspended production in Canada, sending 12,400 workers on unpaid leave due to government requirements prompted by the COVID-19 pandemic.
+The stock plunge came after Fitch Ratings last week cut its credit rating to CCC from CCC+ several days after the manufacturer suspended Canadian production due to the COVID-19 pandemic.

-Standard & Poor's also dimmed its view of Bombardier credit to CCC+ from B-, entrenching its junk status.
+Standard & Poor's has also lowered its rating for the company to CCC+ from B-, entrenching its junk status.

 S&P said Bombardier's “financial commitments appear unsustainable in the long term,” warning that the company may have to restructure its debt within 12 months.

-The Montreal-based firm carries US$9.3 billion debt despite multiple asset sales over the past five years.
-It will be reduced to a single revenue stream — business jets — after it announced the sale of its rail division to French train giant Alstom SA in February, just as demand for private planes falls away amid the broader economic slowdown triggered by the outbreak.
+The Montreal-based firm carries US$9.3 billion in debt despite multiple asset sales over the past five years.
+It will be reduced to a single revenue stream — business jets — after announcing the sale of its rail division to French train giant Alstom SA in February, just as demand for private planes falls away amid the broader economic slowdown triggered by the outbreak.

+The sale once again shrank a company that a year ago boasted three major divisions — commercial aircraft, trains and business jets.

 “It's not looking great.
 Just not looking great," said Richard Aboulafia, an aviation analyst with Teal Group in the Washington, D.C., area.

-Aboulafia said the collapse of oil prices around the globe could ripple out to Bombardier, as large oil-producing companies and states pull back on expenditures like a large-cabin Global 7500 jet, listed at US$73 million.
+The collapse of oil prices around the globe could ripple out to Bombardier, he said, as large oil-producing companies and states pull back on expenditures like large-cabin private jets — Bombardier's Global 7500 lists for US$73 million.

-J.P.
-Morgan analyst Seth Seifman said that liquidity risks remain a "top-of-mind concern."
+Liquidity risks remain a "top-of-mind concern," said Seth Seifman of J.P.
+Morgan.

 "Our downward revisions are the result of supply constraints from COVID-19, with Bombardier closing its Canadian manufacturing operations through at least April 20, as well as expectations for lower business jet demand, including deferrals and cancellations, because of the economic fallout from the virus," Seifman said in a research note.